germinateplatform/germinate-training-ebi/session-1.md

 <img src="session-1/help2.png" style="max-width: 100%;">

-## During this training you can just ask - both Sebastian and myself are here to help you as much as we can so please don't hesitate to ask questions!

 ## So lets get started!

 We will use the Germinate demo database in this instance (you should have it bookmarked but if not you can [access it here](https://germinate.hutton.ac.uk/demo)).
 The demo database contains real data but we have anonymised it and assigned a fictional plant species, the [Cactuar](https://en.wikipedia.org/wiki/Cactuar).
 We have done this because all projects are different and Germinate supports more data types than projects generally contain.
 The demo database has all data types we support along with all features available to users to try out in a safe environment.

 ***Remember you can't break anything so use the Demo database to play about with features and don't worry about anything (except climate change and shrinkflation in chocolate biscuits).***

-Once you are at [https://ics.hutton.ac.uk/germinate-demo](https://germinate.hutton.ac.uk/demo) then click on the "Data" menu item on the left hand menu then on the "Germplasm" menu item.
+Once you are at [https://ics.hutton.ac.uk/germinate-demo](https://germinate.hutton.ac.uk/demo) click on the 'Data' menu item on the left hand menu then on the 'Germplasm' menu item.

 You should now see something like this: